The Teaser's Role in Sell-Side M&A

 A teaser, also called a blind profile or investment teaser, is the first marketing document presented to potential buyers in a sell-side M&A process.
 It's designed to generate interest in an acquisition opportunity while protecting the seller's identity until buyers commit to confidentiality agreements.

 The teaser solves a fundamental tension in M&A processes.
 Buyers can't evaluate an opportunity without knowing something about the company, but sellers don't want the world to know they're for sale.
 Public knowledge of a sale process can damage employee morale, concern customers, alert competitors, and weaken negotiating position.
-The teaser navigates this by providing enough information to attract serious buyers while keeping the company's identity confidential.
+The teaser navigates this challenge by providing enough information to attract serious buyers while keeping the company's identity confidential.

 For investment banking analysts and associates, teasers are a core deliverable in sell-side mandates.
 Understanding what makes an effective teaser, how it fits into the broader process, and what information to include demonstrates the practical deal knowledge that interviewers look for.